The Environmental Benefits of a BRRP

 Traditionally segregated, municipal waste collection and industry waste are combined to prevent all bioorganic waste from being sent to landfill.

-This reduces the public health hazards created from leaching and landfill fees partially fund the IWTP.
+This reduces the public health hazards leaching creates, and landfill fees partially fund the BRRP.

 Zero Liquid Discharge